 - Changing the multiple choice or selection options available in a particular field.

-When a new version of a report is generated, the card on the 'Reports' tab is updated with a dropdown list to indicate the newest version number for the report.
+When a new version of a form is generated, the card on the 'Reports' tab is updated with a dropdown list to indicate the newest version number for the form that is being reported against.

 If you click anywhere in the form name, you always run the most recent version of the form.
-You can however select the dropdown list and run an earlier version.
+You can however select the dropdown list and run a report against an earlier version of the form.
 This is useful if you have removed a value from your report.
 The only way to view that field from legacy submissions will be to run an older version of the report.

-When the report is run, it will show the date stamp of when the custom version of the report was created.
+When the report is run, it will show the date stamp of when the version of the report was created.
 If a report is showing a column for a field that did not exist on a legacy submission, the value will be blank.
-If an old report is being run on new submissions with fields that did not exist in the old report, the columns for those new fields will be absent from the report.